MagicHealingGarden/MagicHealingGarden/README.md

+# Magic Healing Garden

-## Welcome to my Magic Healing Garden.
+Welcome to my Magic Healing Garden — a space for gentle transformation, rooted in nature, presence, and the body’s wisdom.

-This is a quiet space for healing, reflection, and support.
-My work draws from nature, the body’s wisdom, and the principles of alchemical healing, which I studied through a year-long mentorship with Lorie Dechar.
-I weave together tools from Zen Shiatsu, Asian bodywork, Chi Nei Tsang, Theta Healing, and trauma-informed care to support transformation at every level — physical, emotional, and energetic.
-Alchemy, to me, is about turning the lead of our stuck or painful places into gold — something luminous, truthful, and alive.
+This site is a simple one-page introduction to my healing practice, which integrates Chinese Medicine, Zen Shiatsu, Chi Nei Tsang, Theta Healing, flower essences, and trauma-informed care.
+I studied alchemical healing with Lorie Dechar, and my approach centers on perception shifts, soul restoration, and remembering the deep intelligence within us.

+Visit the live site here: [magichealinggarden.com](https://magichealinggarden.com)

 Sometimes true magic is just a change in perception.
 That’s the kind of magic I deal in.

-If something here speaks to you, you're warmly invited to reach out.